wp-plugins/really-simple-ssl/readme.txt

 * Improved installation instructions

 == Upgrade notice ==
+In this upgrade, several rules for .htaccess redirects are changed.
+I recommend backing up your site, especially your .htaccess!
 Always back up before any upgrade: .htaccess, wp-config.php and the plugin folder.
 This way you can easily roll back.
+In general I would always recommend a solid backup policy, as that will prevent a lot of stress and pulled out hairs.

 == Screenshots ==
 1. After activation, your ssl will be detected if present